 Melt the olive oil in a saute pan; add the shallots and saute until tender, about 3-5 minutes.
 Then add the garlic and saute until fragrant, about 1 minute.
 Add the mushrooms and saute the mushrooms until golden brown, about 15 minutes.
 Add the balsamic vinegar and simmer until the liquid has evaporated, about 8 minutes.
 Remove from the heat and season with salt and pepper and stir in the parsley.

-If you're looking for a lesson in the virtue of patience, cook mushrooms.
+A friendly note about mushrooms: If you're looking for a lesson in the virtue of patience, cook mushrooms.
 They're temperamental little buggers who need high heat in order to be cooked properly.
 For this reason, it's recommended that you use oil as it doesn't burn as quickly as butter.

-1.)
+Please remember to: 1.)
 Use a mushroom brush or toothbrush to clean your 'shrooms (mushrooms absorb liquids rather easily, and pre-wet mushrooms are a disaster to cook with).

 2.)
 Transfer the mushrooms to a paper bag after you've purchased them.
 Don't leave them in the styrofoam or plastic container they came in.